msinhore/adaptive-climate-blueprint/README.md

 - **Manual input**: Create input_number entities for manual temperature/humidity override
 - **Flexible setup**: Mix and match sensor types as needed

+### HVAC Mode Configuration:
+**Important**: This blueprint only adjusts temperature setpoints - it does not automatically switch between heating/cooling modes.

+**Recommended Setup**:
+- **Best practice**: Set your AC to "Auto" mode for seasonal operation
+- **Manual control**: You can manually select Heat, Cool, or Dry modes directly on your AC as desired
+- **Seasonal changes**: Expected to manually adjust mode when transitioning between seasons
+- **Manufacturer offsets**: Some ACs (like Daikin) apply internal offsets in heat mode - see FAQ for workarounds

 ### What It Does Automatically:
 - **🌡️ Calculates optimal temperature** based on ASHRAE 55 adaptive comfort model
 - **⚡ Saves energy** when you're away (if you have motion sensors)